 You need a few stylish basics that can go from day to night, mix and match pieces that serve more than one purpose and comfortable footwear for walking.
 Everything goes with everything, each piece can be worn more than one way and it all fits inside one small weekend bag, with a little room for a few new pieces you find during your travels.

 The photos in this story are provided by Brea in Mandan, ND.
-One lucky winner scored a $75 gift card from Brea — check the end of this post to see if it was you!

 Here’s what I’ll be wearing on my city getaways this summer.
 Let me know what you’re wearing (and where you’re going!) at the bottom of the post.